abhisheknist149/Learning/README.md

-This Project is created just to learn technolgies and try out samples and is not be used for any production work
+This Project is created just to learn technolgies and try out samples and is not be used for any production work.
+This project is only meant for learning purposes and to try out things

 Currently project has